 As a result of these high prices and fluctuations, many business owners are unsure of what to do when it comes to renewing their contracts.

 Our Energy Management Consultants are constantly plugged into the National Energy Market to identify the best time to purchase electricity.

 If you need advice on locking in a new contract call Leading Edge Energy today to get yourself the best possible deal and have peace of mind that your energy spend will be fixed for the duration of the contract.

 The ACCC’s final report from the Retail Electricity Pricing Inquiry examines the many causes of problems in the electricity market and sets out 56 recommendations, which it says will drive down energy costs and restore consumer confidence and Australia’s competitive advantage.

 These recommendations span the entire supply chain, focusing on four key areas:

 - Lowering costs in networks, environmental schemes and retail

 - Improving business outcomes

-  In its 56 recommendations, the ACCC said that one of the most fundamental issues which needs addressing is the prevention of market participants owning, or controlling dispatch of, more than 20 percent of generation capacity in any NEM region or across the NEM as a whole.
+In its 56 recommendations, the ACCC said that one of the most fundamental issues which need addressing is the prevention of market participants owning, or controlling dispatch of, more than 20 percent of generation capacity in any NEM region or across the NEM as a whole.

-  Another fundamental issue raised by the ACCC to help drive down prices is for the Australian Energy Regulator to be given powers to address behaviour which has the effect of manipulating the proper functioning of the wholesale market, together with the necessary investigative powers and appropriate remedies.
+Another fundamental issue raised by the ACCC to help drive down prices is for the Australian Energy Regulator to be given powers to address behaviour that has the effect of manipulating the proper functioning of the wholesale market, together with the necessary investigative powers and appropriate remedies.